 The people of Chelm just don't know what to do!
-They have received an enormous menorah from the mayor of Lublin as a Hanukkah gift and they cannot come up with an appropriate way to express their appreciation.
+They have received an enormous menorah from the mayor of Lublin as a gift and they cannot come up with an appropriate way to express their appreciation.
 Finally, a little boy named Yitzi has a solution just in the nick of time.
 Read this enjoyable book to find out what he decides to do.

-We love this Hanukkah book featuring a blended family- Jewish and Indian - as they find a creative way to combine their celebrations.
+We love this book featuring a blended family- Jewish and Indian - as they find a creative way to combine their celebrations.
 They decide to replace latkes with dosas which requires a trip to the Indian grocery store.
 Sadie is so excited that she causes quite a commotion at the grocery store, but this little troublemaker is just the one they need when things go awry!
-A fun, multicultural addition to a child's reading list this Hanukkah.
+A fun, multicultural addition to a child's reading list this holiday.

-A 1990 Caldecott Honor Book, Hershel and the Hanukkah Goblins is a classic that should be part of every family's reading time during this time of year.
-Goblins have invaded the synagogue and are determined to prevent the townspeople from gathering for Hanukkah.
+A 1990 Caldecott Honor Book, this is a classic book that should be part of every family's reading time during this time of year.
+Goblins have invaded the synagogue and are determined to prevent the townspeople from gathering together.
 Hershel has to outsmart these creatures and restore peace to his village so they can come together for this important celebration.

 A beautifully straightforward retelling of the miracle in Jerusalem.
 Captivating paintings compliment the simplistically worded, yet powerful story, of the brave Maccabees.